singaltanmay/cineast-wiki/Objects-Glossary.md

 * `startabs` tells the absolute starting time (in s) of this segment if applicable else is 0.
 * `endabs` tells the absolute ending time (in s) of this segment if applicable else is 0.
 * `sequenceNumber` is the segment's sequence number.
 All segments of an object have incremental sequence number starting from 1.
-* `count` is the total frames in this segment.
+* `count` is the total number of frames in this segment.

 ## SegmentQueryResult
-This object contains list of [`SegmentDescriptors`](Objects-Glossary#segmentdescriptor) & is received as a part of query results.
+This object contains a list of [`SegmentDescriptors`](Objects-Glossary#segmentdescriptor) & is received as a part of query results.

 <pre>
 SegmentQueryResult : Object